 But here's the thing: Steve Jobs was a horrible man.
 He was vindictive and hateful.
 He took advantage of people without a thought, unapologetically, without remorse.
 He experienced no guilt over discarding people who wanted to do nothing but help him.
 He was famously cruel and unkind.
 One wonders why someone who once expressed a desire to become a Buddhist monk found it okay to treat people so indecently.
-As a Christian, I'd like to know what a guy like him experiences in those first moments after death.
-I like to imagine he saw his life replayed on that big cinema in the sky and was then asked, "What were you thinking?"

 I've had more than one soul-less, loathsome boss, and I share the lessons I learned in my experiences in my presentation called "Sheer Living Hell: Surviving a Torment Work Environment" (see a clip here).
 I will be the first to tell you that there most definitely are lessons embedded in the agonies of working for these terrible people, and I can't deny that sometimes their business senses are stellar.
 But does it have to be this way?
-Is this the best way to learn a xceptionality www.BeExceptional.biz lesson?
+Is this the best way to learn a lesson?
 If you're a boss who believes that despotic, heavy-handed control is the best way to manage employees, or that manipulative game-playing will create the most success, well . . .
 I can't tell you you're wrong.
 Steve Jobs is testament to the fact that it can work.